-Caroline Casey: I launched The Valuable 500 at the World Economic Forum Annual Summit in 2019, where I succeeded in bringing disability inclusion onto the main stage at Davos for the first time ever with the support of global business leaders including Paul Polman, Peter Grauer, Julie Sweet and Carolyn Tastad among others.
+Caroline Casey: I launched The Valuable 500 at the World Economic Forum Annual Summit in 2019, where I succeeded in bringing disability inclusion onto the main stage at Davos for the first time ever, with the support of global business leaders including Paul Polman, Peter Grauer, Julie Sweet, and Carolyn Tastad among others.
 The Valuable 500 is a global movement, the first phase of which aims to get 500 CEOs and brands to put disability inclusion on their leadership agendas.
 Where business leads, society follows, and we need global businesses to realise the opportunity that inclusion presents.
 The Valuable 500 is the only CEO community committed to business disability inclusion.
-Having created The Valuable 500, in phase 2 we will share best practice and use the collective information to revolutionise the business system to equally include people with disabilities and their families across the entire value chain.
-Together we are transforming business for the better, unlocking the social and economic potential of 1.3 billion people living with disabilities, and accelerating us to an inclusive world where everybody wins.
+Having created The Valuable 500, in phase 2 we will share best practices and use the collective information to revolutionise the business system, to equally include people with disabilities and their families across the entire value chain.
+Together we are transforming business for the better, unlocking the social and economic potential of 1.3 billion people living with disabilities, and accelerating an inclusive world where everybody wins.

 Caroline Casey: I started speaking to businesses about disability inclusion many years ago.
 The 3 biggest barriers I have witnessed are:

 - A key lesson for me was to start at the top.
 Without leadership, nothing happens.
-You need to gain the attention of leaders and they need to be intentional about the choices they make as these create cultures.
+You need to gain the attention of leaders and they need to be intentional, about the choices they make as these create cultures.

 - Businesses and business leaders can see disability as a “health or charity“ issue, not a business differentiator.
-The spectrum of disabilities can make inclusion appear complex and daunting and businesses also lack disability confidence and are worried about saying or doing the wrong thing.
+The spectrum of disabilities can make inclusion appear complex and daunting, and businesses also lack disability confidence and are worried about saying or doing the wrong thing.